Equivariant log-concavity of graph matchings: Acknowledgement

 \section{Acknowledgement}

-The author is grateful to Melody Chan for suggesting this interesting problem, and to Nicholas Proudfoot for useful conversations.
-The author would also like to acknowledge support by Brown University and NSF grant DMS-1844768.
+The author is grateful to Melody Chan for suggesting this interesting problem, and to Nick Proudfoot for many useful conversations.
+Thanks also go to two anonymous referees and Weiyan Chen, whose suggestions improved the paper and corrected small errors in an early draft.
+The author would also like to acknowledge support by the Coline M. Makepeace Fellowship from Brown University and the NSF grant DMS-1844768.